Mobile Virtual Positive Experiences for Anhedonia

+Participants will have the option to proceed with online screening through this webpage, which will initiate the pre-screening process.
+During pre-screening, participants will be asked to answer a brief screener.
+If participants are eligible after this step, they will continue with prescreening by completing the 1) BAS, 2) DASS-21, and 3) SDS.
+Participants will be eligible based on meeting the following dimensional score cutoffs: BAS (Reward Drive subscale score of ≤ 11, Reward Sensitivity Subscale score of ≤ 11, or Responsiveness subscale score of ≤ 16), DASS-21 score above mild/moderate in any subscale, and SDS score of ≥6.
+Those who meet the appropriate score cutoffs listed above will be redirected to the study information sheet and online consent form.
+On the online consent form, participants will be asked to 1) agree to participate in the study, 2) confirm willingness to be contacted for future studies, and 3) confirm willingness to share data with other investigators.
 After providing online consent, participants will provide contact information (which will include phone verification and email verification steps), age and sex, and preferred mode of contact through a secured registration system.
 Once this information is collected, participants will receive a notification that they will be contacted within three business days to complete the final screening step by phone.
 If participants are not eligible after completing the online screening or decline to provide consent, they will be sent a notification of their ineligibility and a list of resources.
 If the participants are found eligible, they will be randomized to the treatment or waitlist control group and scheduled for all of the VR-¬RT sessions and assessments.
-Participants will complete in-person assessments at Baseline, Mid-treatment (before session 8), and Post-treatment (24 hours after session 13).
-Qualtrics links to self-¬report measures of demographics (Screening only) and positive and negative affect (I-PANAS-SF, the International Positive and Negative Affect Schedule Short Form) will be emailed to participants to complete before and after each of the VR-RT sessions.

-Description of Virtual Reality Reward Training (VR-RT): VR-RT will consist of 13 sessions, twice weekly (total 8 weeks), each lasting roughly 45 minutes.
+Description of Virtual Reality Reward Training (VR-RT): VR-RT will be scheduled twice weekly for with each lasting roughly 45 minutes (7 sessions, 4 weeks total).
 These sessions will occur at a comfortable, private location (e.g. at home) with a sufficiently strong Wi-Fi connection chosen at the participant's discretion.
-The investigators have determined that UCLA's campus has sufficiently strong Wi-Fi connection to complete the VR-RT viewings and tasks.
+We have determined that UCLA's campus has sufficiently strong Wi-Fi connection to complete the VR-RT viewings and tasks.
 Participants will therefore be offered the option to complete their sessions on campus in the laboratory of Dr. Craske in the Life Sciences Building.

 The first session will consist of an overview of the treatment, instruction in the use of the virtual reality equipment, and Session 1 of VR-RT.
 Each session will involve unique virtual reality scenes.
 All virtual reality scenes will contain physical (e.g. walking through a beautiful forest) and/or social (e.g. being welcomed as entering a social gathering) reward-related sub-scenes in which higher-intensity rewarding stimuli are embedded and are to be discovered through searching (e.g. sun filtering through the forest in one of several hiking trials; being invited to join a group within a larger social gathering); negative sub-scenes may also be embedded (e.g. clouds looming overhead; a group who ignore the participant) in order to emphasize focus on the positive aspects of the scenes.
 Some of the social reward scenes will involve acts of generosity and loving kindness.